noisebomb44/deoplete-omnisharp/README.md

 # deoplete-omnisharp

-Forked deoplete for Omnisharp and added 'kind' option to be used when completing.
+Forked deoplete for Omnisharp and made the completion menu more organized and informative.

-You have to have installed https://github.com/OmniSharp/omnisharp-vim and https://github.com/Shougo/deoplete.nvim.
+You need to have installed https://github.com/OmniSharp/omnisharp-vim and https://github.com/Shougo/deoplete.nvim.